Interview

 That's the core mix.

-This year marks a quarter century since the company was founded.
-What are your thoughts about Coremix as a company and its employees?
+Now that a quarter of a century has passed since the company was founded, what are your thoughts about Coremix and its employees?

 Coremix is a public company.
 In other words, it does not belong to the management or shareholders, but to all the employees.
 Because it is a public company, each employee strives to do their best in their own position, cooperates with each other, and aims to make everyone happy.